TheFinalDawn/kalles-robotics/PULL_REQUEST_TEMPLATE.md

 `1. type "1. " and github will automatically generate an indented list.`
 `  a. press tab on a new line and type "a. " to add a detail.`

 ###### Pull Request Template by TheFinalDawn.
-Once you submit your pull request, a programmer with admin permmissions will review the updates, and probably accept it!
+Once you submit your pull request, a programmer with admin permissions will review the updates, and probably accept it!